midibyte/digital-image-processing/readme.txt

 	NOTE:
 		can use:
 		./iptool parameters.txt debug_val
+		debug_val =
 			1 = print debug strings to console
 			2 = use print time measurements
+	NOTE:
+		if you are getting segmentation fault errors, check to see if you included a function for each line in the parameters file .pgm and .ppm files must be in binary format, not ascii format

 PROGRAM LOGIC *********************************************************************